a-rosillo/appointment-planner/README.md

 # Appointment Planner

 ## Description
-Here is my appoinetment planner react app.
+Here is my appointment planner app.

 ## Features
 - Allows users to create a list of contacts including their name, phone number and emial address.